Review: Land Rover Defender Hard Top (2020)

 The most obvious criticism that can be lobbed at the Defender is the fact that premium pick-ups are cheaper to buy and more practical.
 However, while the Mercedes-Benz X-Class and Volkswagen Amarok are worthy alternatives, with five seats and better loadspace, neither can match the Defender's style or performance.

-What does a Land Rover Defender Hard Top (2020) cost?
+Driving the Land Rover Defender Hard Top

-Land Rover Defender Hard Top (2020): What's It Like Inside?
+Land Rover Defender Hard Top interior

 The Defender Hard Top takes its name from the early Land Rover Hard Tops that were introduced over 70 years ago.
 The rear seats have been replaced with a flat load space that provides a maximum load length of 1030mm in the 90 and 1472mm in the 110.
 The Defender will also tow up to 3.5 tonnes when hooked up to a braked trailer.